 Why is NASA suddenly interested in the Moon again?

-Officially: south-pole water ice for rocket fuel and sustained presence.
-Researchers also cite helium-3, rare earths, strategic cislunar value, and — in more speculative readings — anomalous Apollo-era findings that have driven quieter sustained interest across five decades.
+Officially: south-pole water ice for rocket fuel and sustained presence (hydrogen signatures from Lunar Prospector 1998, confirmed by LCROSS 2009 and LRO).
+Researchers also cite helium-3 (Harrison Schmitt's long advocacy), rare earths, Space Force and cislunar strategic value, and — in more speculative readings — anomalous Apollo-era findings documented by Dr. Steven Greer's Disclosure Project and related independent-research collections.